Interior at properties for sale in Tulum at Mayab Tulum

 Mexican banks do offer mortgages to foreigners, but usually under more restrictive conditions than domestic borrowers.
 Typically, a foreign applicant must:

-• Provide proof of income & credit: expect to submit bank statements, tax returns, and credit reports from your home country.
+• Provide proof of income and credit: expect to submit bank statements, tax returns, and credit reports from your home country.

 • Make a larger down payment: Loan-to-value ratios are lower for foreigners.
 Mexican banks might lend only 50–70% of the property’s value to a foreign buyer.
 In practice, this means a 30-50% down payment is common.